mycodecrafting/php-beanstalk/docs/source/class-ref/BeanstalkConnection.rst

 .. php:method:: peek( $id )

-    Return job $id
+    :Description: Return job $id
     :param integer $id: Id of job to return
     :returns: *BeanstalkJob*
     :throws: *BeanstalkException* When job cannot be found

 .. php:method:: peekBuried(  )

-    Return the next job in the list of buried jobs
+    :Description: Return the next job in the list of buried jobs
     :returns: *BeanstalkJob*
     :throws: *BeanstalkException* When no jobs in buried state

 .. php:method:: peekDelayed(  )

-    Return the delayed job with the shortest delay left
+    :Description: Return the delayed job with the shortest delay left
     :returns: *BeanstalkJob*
     :throws: *BeanstalkException* When no jobs in delayed state

 .. php:method:: peekReady(  )

-    Return the next ready job
+    :Description: Return the next ready job
     :returns: *BeanstalkJob*
     :throws: *BeanstalkException* When no jobs in ready state

 .. php:method:: put( $message [ , $priority = 65536 , $delay = 0 , $ttr = 120 ] )

-    The "put" command is for any process that wants to insert a job into the queue
+    :Description: The "put" command is for any process that wants to insert a job into the queue
     :param mixed $message: Description
     :param integer $priority: Job priority.
     :param integer $delay: Number of seconds to wait before putting the job in the ready queue.